 Linkages includes a listing of upcoming events, opportunities and updates related to aging, health and caring for older adults.
-This month’s reading list features some of the most recent academic publications on “Frailty in Older Adults”.
+This month’s reading list features some of the most recent academic publications on “Nutrition & Oral Health for Older Adults”.

-Find assessment tools, guidelines, resources, and online learning about frailty.
+Find assessment tools, guidelines, resources, and online learning about nutrition and oral health.

-This reading list includes links to and summaries of a variety of resources regarding frailty.
+This reading list includes links to and summaries of a variety of resources regarding nutrition and oral health.

-Find caregiver resources and online learning for frailty.
+Find caregiver resources and online learning for Nutrition.

 The Nutrition Overview is a short eLearning resource that answers: Why is healthy eating important?
 What are the causes of poor nutrition and dehydration?
 What are the signs of poor nutrition and dehydration? and How can an older adult eat healthy?